-Formatting your Thesis
+Formatting your Dissertation

-The thesis will be returned to you if you do not adhere to the following guidelines.
-Therefore, you are encouraged to pay close attention to what is required as you prepare your thesis for your defense and beyond.
+The dissertation will be returned to you if you do not adhere to the following guidelines.
+Therefore, you are encouraged to pay close attention to what is required as you prepare your dissertation for your defense and beyond.